Constitution of the Student Government Association General Assembly of Truckee Meadows Community College

 If no current General Assembly members are appointed to fill a vacancy, notice will be given to the TMCC student body of the vacancy.
-Any qualified student at large may then submit an application to fill the vacancy.
+Any qualified TMCC student may then submit an application to fill the vacancy.
 Student applications shall be considered as outlined in the SGA Bylaws.
 Applicants must be appointed by at least two-thirds majority vote of the General Assembly members present at a regular or special General Assembly meeting.

 Section 5.
 Resignation

 A General Assembly member may resign from their position by giving written notice to the President or SGA advisor.
 Upon receipt of a resignation notice, termination of office shall take effect immediately.
 The position shall then be considered vacant on the date of resignation.